Fusion vs Inventor | Compare Products | Autodesk

 |

-Professional-grade tools for 2D and 3D modelling, collaboration, advanced simulation, CAM and digital factory design.
+Professional-grade tools for 2D and 3D modeling, collaboration, advanced simulation, CAM, and digital factory design.

 |Detailed concept renderings